kjalnes/user-login-sessions/README.md

 # npm install
-# create database from DATABASE_URL
+# create your database from DATABASE_URL in package.json
-# npm run start:dev
+# npm run start:dev to run app